Jackson Structured Programming JSP is a program design methodology, overview and timeline

 Click on the link in the website banner above to purchase example, editable template project plans shown and many others.

-Scrum is a lightweight framework within the broader Agile methodology used to manage complex work through iterative, incremental delivery.
+Scrum is lightweight framework within the broader Agile methodology used to manage complex work through iterative, incremental delivery.
 It organizes work into fixed-length cycles called sprints, typically lasting two to four weeks, to deliver a usable “increment” of value at the end of each cycle.

 Core Components (The 3-5-3 Structure)